Carter to lead President's XI against England

 No spectators will be allowed at the game.

-England are expected to arrive in the country Saturday for their five-match Twenty20 International series against West Indies at Kensington Oval from January 22 to January 30.
+England are expected to arrive here Saturday for their five-match Twenty20 International series against West Indies at Kensington Oval from January 22-30.

-The team consists of captain Jonathan Carter, Shian Brathwaite, Leniko Boucher, Kyle Hope, Kadeem Alleyne, Kevin Stoute, Shamar Springer, Nyeem Young, Ashley Nurse, Joshua Bishop, Keon Harding, Ramon Simmonds, Stefon King, Zachary McCaskie.
+SQUAD — Jonathan Carter (captain), Shian Brathwaite, Leniko Boucher, Kyle Hope, Kadeem Alleyne, Kevin Stoute, Shamar Springer, Nyeem Young, Ashley Nurse, Joshua Bishop, Keon Harding, Ramon Simmonds, Stefon King, Zachary McCaskie.

 ADVERTISEMENT